Evidence for goodness of fit in Karl Pearson chi-squared statistics: Evidence for equivalence in chi-squared statistics

 \subsection{Choosing the equivalence boundary value $\lambda _0$}

+This section is somewhat more mathematical than the others and so Appendix \ref{app:gloss} of notation and definitions is provided.
 Recall from Section~\ref{sec:eqtestchisq} that for $\bp ^{(n)} $ in a neighborhood of $\bu _r$ and large $n$, the Karl Pearson statistic has an approximate $\chi ^2_{r-1,\lambda _n}$ distribution, where $\lambda _n =rn d_n^2$, and $d_n=d(\bp ^{(n)} ,\bu_r)$.
 It is therefore convenient to define equivalence to uniformity as $0\leq \lambda < \lambda _0$ for some $\lambda _0$, which amounts to choosing $0\leq d < d _0$ for some $d_0$.
 The choice of $d _0$ generally depends on context, and the practitioner can make such an evaluation in each application.
-Nevertheless, a specific proposal is offered, based on what seems to work effectively in the routine examples to follow in the next section.
-The starting point is to define equivalence to uniformity by placing a bound of $100k\%$ on the relative distance of each component of $\bp$ from $1/r$.
+Nevertheless, a specific proposal is offered, based on what works effectively in the routine examples to follow in the next section. {Our starting point} is to define equivalence to uniformity by placing a bound of $100k\%$ on the relative distance of each component of $\bp$ from $1/r$.